runepiper/chef/README.md

 ```
 - Want an image?
 No problem.
 Just add it to the `public/uploads/` folder and link it in your markdown recipe.
 - You can easily add recipes with the [chef-scraper](https://github.com/janschill/chef-scraper) extension.

+## Where is my new recipe?

+We utilize some static file cache, which improves load times and makes content search easier.
+Simply  run `rm public/cache.php`.
+The file will be generated at the next request.